Resume Tips

 Key Takeaways:

-- Your resume should begin with an unambiguous objective statement.
+- Begin your resume with a clear objective statement.

-- Customize your resume to each job you apply for.
+- Customize your resume for each job application.

 - Emphasize transferable skills.